Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Easy regimes for the class

 \begin{proof}[Proof of \Cref{thm:easy-regimes-for-QSZK}\ref{thmitem:QSZK-easy-regimes-NQP}] For any states $\rho_0$ and $\rho_1$, we can observe the following: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item For \textit{yes} instances where $\td(\rho_0,\rho_1)=0$, we have $\rho_0=\rho_1$ due to the trace distance being a metric.
 This equality leads to $\Tr(\rho_0\rho_1)\geq 2^{-n}$, with equality achieved when both $\rho_0$ and $\rho_1$ correspond to the maximally mixed state $2^{-n} I_n$, where $I_n$ denotes the identity matrix on $n$ qubits. \item For \textit{no} instances where $\td(\rho_0,\rho_1)=1$, we know that $\rho_0$ and $\rho_1$ have orthogonal supports because of the triangle inequality, leading to $\Tr(\rho_0\rho_1)=0$. \end{itemize}

-\textbf{Unitary construction using the SWAP test.} We utilize the SWAP test~\cite{BCWdW01} to test the closeness of quantum (mixed) states $\rho_0$ and $\rho_1$.
+\textbf{Unitary construction using the SWAP test.} We utilize the SWAP test to test the closeness of quantum (mixed) states $\rho_0$ and $\rho_1$.
 Our approach involves a single-qubit quantum register $\sfC$, along with quantum registers $\sfA=(\sfA_0,\sfA_1)$ and $\sfS=(\sfS_0,\sfS_1)$, all initialized to the state $\ket{0}$.
 Subsequently, we apply state-preparation circuits $Q_i$ on registers $\sfA_i$ and $\sfS_i$ for $i \in \binset$.
 Then, we perform the SWAP test on registers $\sfC$, $\sfS_0$, and $\sfS_1$, where $\sfC$ serves as the control qubit.
-Leveraging Proposition 9 in~\cite{KMY09}, we obtain the following unitary (i.e., algorithm $\calA$):
+Leveraging \Cref{lemma:swap-test} (the SWAP test), we obtain the following unitary (i.e., algorithm $\calA$):

 Next, we introduce another single-qubit register $\sfF$, initialized to zero, leading to:

 \textbf{Making the error one-sided through exact amplitude amplification.} Now we devise a one-sided error algorithm $\calA'$ by utilizing $\calA$ as a building block.
 Let us consider the Grover operator $G \coloneqq -(H\otimes U)(I-2\ket{\bar{0}}\bra{\bar{0}}_{\sfF,\sfC,\sfA,\sfS})(H\otimes U^{\dagger})(I-2\Pi_0)$ where $\Pi_0$ is the projector onto the subspace spanned by $\{\ket{0}_{\sfF}\ket{0}_{\sfC}\ket{\phi}_{\sfA,\sfS}\}$ over all $\ket{\phi}$.
 By utilizing the exact amplitude amplification (\Cref{lemma:exact-amplitude-amplification}), we know that $G(H\otimes U)\ket{0}_{\sfF}\ket{0}_{\sfC}\ket{\bar{0}}_{\sfA,\sfS} = \sin(3\theta) \ket{0}_{\sfF}\ket{0}_{\sfC}\ket{\psi_0}_{\sfA,\sfS} + \cos(3\theta) \ket{\perp}_{\sfF,\sfC,\sfA,\sfS}$ where $\theta \in [0,\pi/4]$.
 According to \Cref{eq:NQP-unitary-with-flag-qubit}, $p$ satisfies $\sin^2{\theta} = p/2$.
 Let $x_{\sfF}$ and $x_{\sfC}$ be the measurement outcomes of the registers $\sfF$ and $\sfC$, respectively, after a single iteration of $G$.
 The resulting algorithm $\calA'$ rejects if $x_{\sfF} = x_{\sfC} = 0$; otherwise, it accepts.
 Therefore, the acceptance probability of $\calA'$ is $p_{\rm acc} = 1-\Pr{x_{\sfF} = x_{\sfC} = 0}$ where $\Pr{x_{\sfF} = x_{\sfC} = 0}$ satisfies: